evelyn518/VJ---Adaboost-Face-Detection_ECEN649/README.md

 |module|version|usage|
 |:--|:--|:--|
-numpy|1.16.2|for scientific computing, supporting large, multidimensional arrays and matrices os||for loading and generating data glob|0.6|for shuffling data math||for access to the mathematical functions defined by the C standard random||for shuffling data to generate training and testing sets glob||for finding all the pathnames matching a specified pattern according to the rules used by the Unix shell imageio||for providing an easy interface to read and write a wide range of image data skimage.transform||for resizing image to match a certain size 19*19 pickle|1.0.0|for saving variable, debugging, saving the time of generating and load data
+numpy|1.17.3|for scientific computing, supporting large, multidimensional arrays and matrices os||for loading and generating data math||for access to the mathematical functions defined by the C standard random|1.1.0|for shuffling data to generate training and testing sets glob|3.5|for finding all the pathnames matching a specified pattern according to the rules used by the Unix shell imageio|2.6.1|for providing an easy interface to read and write a wide range of image data skimage.transform||for resizing image to match a certain size 19*19 pickle|2.5|for saving variable, debugging, saving the time of generating and load data

 ### Usage
 #### (1).
 Create virtual env